Types of Invoice Discounting

 Our definition of invoice discounting is as follows:

-"A financial service for businesses, whereby a discounter provides prepayments against the unpaid credit invoices of a business, in order to improve its cash flow".
+"A financial service for businesses, whereby a discounter provides prepayments against the unpaid credit invoices of a business, to improve its cash flow".

-That definition is correct in the very simplest sense of these services, however, there are many product variables that could be present to enhance that definition.
+That definition is correct in the very simplest sense of these services, however, many product variables could be present to enhance that definition.

 History

-The history of discounting apparently dates back to the time of King Hammurabi of Mesopotamia, some 4,000 years ago.
-However, this type of financing only emerged in the formats that we see today in the middle ages.
-It is thought to have emerged in the 1300's/1400's.
-Jewish businessmen were apparently fleeing persecution in Spain to Italy and began lending money against the delivery and payment of grain.
+The history of discounting dates back to the time of King Hammurabi of Mesopotamia, some 4,000 years ago.
+However, this type of financing only emerged in the formats that we see today in the Middle Ages.
+It is thought to have emerged in the 1300s/1400s.
+Jewish businessmen were fleeing persecution in Spain to Italy and began lending money against the delivery and payment of grain.
 Merchants emerged that solely bought and traded grain debt.

 By the 1600s and 1700s, this type of financing had become common.
 London's merchant bankers regularly advanced funds to American colonists in respect of goods and materials before the goods made their way across the sea.